The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: CEV-based approximation

+The mass at zero follows from $M_T = \lim_{k\downarrow 0} P(k)/k$ in Eq.~\eqref{eq:bound}. $\square$ \end{pf} The numerical experiments in Section~\ref{ssec:num-mass} will show that the above approximation to the mass at zero is accurate.
+Therefore, Theorem~\ref{th:mass} serves as an alternative to existing methods.
+Unlike \citet{gulisashvili2018mass}, our method can be used for correlated cases.
+While \citet{yang2018survival} require a two-dimensional numerical integration for correlated cases, our method is in a closed-form.

-The mass at zero follows from $M_T = \lim_{k\downarrow 0} P(k)/k$ in Eq.~\eqref{eq:bound}. $\square$ \end{pf} Given that the CEV approximation has $0 < M_T < 1$, we expect that the small-strike smile, when converted to BS volatility, is consistent with Eq.~\eqref{eq:demarco} of \citet{demarco2017shapes}.
-Although the result of \citet{demarco2017shapes} is model independent, they use the CEV model as a benchmark for the numerical test because the CEV model is a rare example that provides the exact arbitrage-free option prices and mass at zero.
-Therefore, our CEV approximations are expected to have a lower degree of arbitrage in the small-strike region.
+Given that $0 < M_T < 1$ under the CEV approximation, we expect that the small-strike smile, when converted to BS volatility, is consistent with Eq.~\eqref{eq:demarco}.
+Although the result of \citet{demarco2017shapes} is model independent, they use the CEV model as a benchmark for the numerical test because the CEV model is a rare case that renders the exact arbitrage-free option prices and mass at zero.
+As argued earlier, our CEV approximations are expected to have a lower boundary of arbitrage in the small-strike region.

 The mass at zero in Theorem~\ref{th:mass} is also consistent with the findings of \citet{chen2019feeling}.
-Under the absorbing boundary condition at the origin, \citet[Theorem 2.1]{chen2019feeling} proves that a positive constant $T_0$ (depending on the SABR parameters) exists such that
+With the absorbing boundary condition at the origin, \citet[Theorem 2.1]{chen2019feeling} proves that a positive constant $T_0$ (depending on the SABR parameters) exists such that

 thereby characterizing the asymptotics of the \textit{not-feeling-boundary} principle as $M_T = O(e^{-T_0/T})$ as $T\downarrow 0$.
-Theorem~\ref{th:mass} not only is consistent with the asymptotics, but also provides a closed-form expression for the limit $T_0$. \begin{cor} The mass at zero in Theorem~\ref{th:mass} is consistent with the not-feeling-boundary principle \citep[Theorem 2.1]{chen2019feeling}.
-Moreover, the time scale of the exponential decay, $T_0$, is given by a closed form:
+Theorem~\ref{th:mass} not only is consistent with the asymptotics, but also provides a closed-form expression for $T_0$. \begin{cor} In the mass at zero in Theorem~\ref{th:mass}, the time scale of the exponential decay, $T_0$, is given by a closed form:

 \end{cor} \begin{pf} From Theorem~\ref{th:mass} and the leading order asymptotics, $\bar{\Gamma}(x;a) \sim x^{a-1} e^{-x} / \Gamma(a)$,